WilliamMorales1/WilliamMorales1/README.md

-- 👋 Hi, I’m @WilliamMorales1
+- 👋 Hi, I’m William Morales
-- 👀 I’m interested in Linguistics & AI
+- 👀 I’m interested in Linguistics, NLP, AI, and Data Analytics
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Django & React
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any projects involving natural language
-- 📫 How to reach me ...
+- 📫 How to reach me: wsmbuis5224@gmail.com

 <!---
 WilliamMorales1/WilliamMorales1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.